Declaration and management of a public health event of state significance

 Purpose

-The purpose of this Health Service Directive (HSD) is to ensure Hospital and Health Services (HHSs) follow the directions of the Chief Health Officer (CHO) or delegate to manage an incident that has been declared a public health event of state significance.
+The purpose of this Health Service Directive (HSD) is to ensure Hospital and Health Services (HHSs) respond to and follow the directions of the Chief Health Officer (CHO) or delegate to manage an incident that has been declared a public health event of state significance.

 Scope